 This course provides an introduction to the study of international relations.
 It focuses on three central themes: (1) contending theories of international relations, (2) the rise of the modern international system, and (3) recent developments in the international arena.

 Students majoring in political science must complete 5 units in the subject, including PSCI 220 and 221; 240; 260; and 1 unit of work in American politics.
 The American politics unit consists of PSCI 200 and any semester course numbered from 300 through 315.
 Every major must also take .5 unit of work in either comparative politics or international relations beyond the introductory courses in those subfields, and at least one political science seminar, each of which is limited to fifteen students.
-The introductory course in political science, PSCI 101Y-102Y (Quest for Justice), is designed for first-year students and is recommended for all students considering a major in political science.
+The introductory course in political science, PSCI 101Y-102Y, is designed for first-year students and is recommended for all students considering a major in political science.
 Though not required, this course does count toward the major.

 There are a number of upperclass electives open to students without any prerequisites, but we encourage students seeking an exposure to political science to begin with the core courses of our curriculum: PSCI 101Y-102Y; 200; 220 and 221; 240; and 260.

 The Senior Exercise in political science is a five-hour comprehensive examination usually scheduled for the Saturday one week before spring break.
-The exam is divided into two parts, in each of which students answer one two-and-one-half-hour question that cut across subfields and require integration and application of knowledge learned in various courses.
+The exam is divided into two parts, in each of which students answer one two-and-one-half-hour question that cuts across subfields and requires integration and application of knowledge learned in various courses.
 In one part, the questions will focus more on political theory and, to a lesser extent, American politics.
 In the other, the questions will focus more on comparative, American and international politics.